matijakolaric-com/django-music-publisher/docs/installation.rst

 DMP Guru is a service,
-run by the author and maintainer of Django-Music-Publisher, providing regular smart configuration, automatic upgrades, maintenance and user support for Django-Music-Publisher instances.
+run by the author and maintainer of Django-Music-Publisher, that provides smart configuration, automatic upgrades and security/bugfix updates, maintenance and user support.

 See https://dmp.guru for details.